-In the MFA Notice of Funding Opportunity, we provide a partial list of the most common examples of allowable costs as pictured here.
+In the Inspire!
+Notice of Funding Opportunity, we provide a partial list of the most common examples of allowable costs as pictured here.

 These costs may be part of what you ask IMLS to pay for and/or what you will pay for as part of your cost share.
-The rules about allowability apply to both sides of your budget.
+The rules about allowability apply to both sides.